 Public and private sectors build momentum toward scaling up carbon removal

 Interest and investment in carbon removal technologies grew significantly after the IPCC’s 2018 Special Report: Global Warming of 1.5°C, the findings of which were reaffirmed in its subsequent 2022 report.
 Both indicate the likely need for hundreds of billions of metric tons of carbon removal by the end of the century, depending on the scale and pace of emissions reductions in the coming decades.

 The faster emissions can be reduced in coming years, the less carbon removal will be necessary.

 The reports spurred a proliferation of national and corporate net-zero targets.
-The Science Based Targets initiative reports that 1,399 companies had net-zero commitments as of October 2022, which has driven growing corporate interest in carbon removal.
-And 25 of the 53 Long-Term Strategies submitted by governments to the U.N.
-Framework Convention on Climate Change (UNFCCC) as of October 2022 include plans to use technological carbon removal.
+The Science Based Targets initiative reports that 2,399 companies had net-zero commitments as of September 2023, which has driven growing corporate interest in carbon removal.
+And 26 of the 62 long-term strategies submitted by governments to the U.N.
+Framework Convention on Climate Change (UNFCCC) as of May 2023 include plans to or interest in using technological carbon removal.

 These plans and commitments show growing public and private interest, but many still need increased transparency and more detail around how carbon removal technologies will be used.

 With greater recognition of the need for carbon removal, initiatives and investments are growing.
 Mission Innovation, a global initiative to accelerate research, development and demonstration investment for clean energy and technology, added a carbon removal mission and set a goal of achieving a net reduction of 100 million metric tons of CO2 (MtCO2)/year by 2030.

 The Carbon Removal XPrize is offering $100 million for scalable carbon removal technologies or approaches.
 The governments of Australia, Canada, Japan, the United Kingdom and other countries are increasing federal research, development and demonstration funding for carbon removal.